microsarah/LP-templates/template.md

 | _Instructor Image_     | ![Instructor Name](assets/images/picture.jpg) |

 ### SME Info
-> If there is no SME, leave this info blank.
+> If there is no SME, remove this entire section.
 If there is an SME, all fields are recommended but not required.
+Remove any rows that do not have content.

 |                      |                                         |
 | -------------------- | --------------------------------------- |